waterbearlang/waterbear/README.md

     - ✓ Delete when appropriate
     - ✓ Move back when appropriate
     - ✓ Snap together
-    - Avoid random moving when blocks on canvas are rearranged
   - ✓ On starting drag, un-snap more intelligently (and put back properly)
   - ✓ When dropping a value, remove the input element
   - On drop, remove "active_drop" class